sagemath/trac_to_gh/Issue 2849.md

 # Issue 2849: Bug in elliptic curve cardinality for j=0 in char.
 3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2849

 Original creator: cremona